Nursing Home Abuse and Neglect Attorneys in Colorado

 Profits over people are not acceptable at Ramos Law.
 It is not part of our character, integrity, or values.
 If your loved one has suffered any adverse event while in a nursing home or assisted living facility, let us assist you.

 Ramos Law — what makes us different makes us better.
 When it comes to elder abuse and neglect, we are certainly different in our skills, approach, and commitment to protecting our national treasure!

-DENVER (KDVR) — Just 24 hours after we learned an American Airlines passenger attacked a flight attendant while on a plane headed to the west
+What To Do If You Witness an Attack Onboard a Plane DENVER (KDVR) — Just 24 hours after we learned an American Airlines passenger attacked

 Lawsuit claims woman fell after being left unattended in the shower DENVER — The family of a woman who died while being cared for at